hoytech/quadrable/README.md

 | 64 | 1275.6 | 971712 | 1265301 | 564306 | 1630652 | 4431971 |
 | 128 | 2551.2 | 1789600 | 2485351 | 1138851 | 3288189 | 8701991 |

 * The number of witnesses is roughly the number of strands times the average depth of the tree (fixed at 19.9).
 This estimate is slightly high because it doesn't account for the witnesses omited due to [combined proofs](#combined-proofs).
-A better proxy for this estimate would be proof size/calldata gas.
+Better proxies for this estimate are proof size or (equivalently) calldata gas: Observe that when the number of strands doubles, the calldata gas less than doubles.
+This effect will become more pronounced with smaller DB sizes or larger number of strands.

 In general, the gas cost is proportional to the number of witnesses in the proof, which is roughly the average depth of the tree times the number of values to be proven.
 To determine the gas cost for calldata, importing the proof, querying, and updating, take this number and multiple it by 5000 (very rough estimate).
 The gas cost technically isn't linear, since (among other things) the cost of memory increases quadratically, but this estimate seems to hold for reasonable parameter sizes.

 For optimistic roll-up applications, proofs only need to be supplied in the case a fraudulent action is detected.
 If the system is well designed, then game-theoretically the frequency of this should be "never".
 Because of this, typical gas costs aren't the primary concern.
 The bigger issue is the worst-case gas usage in an [adversarial environment](#proof-bloating).
-If an attacker manages to make it so costly for the system to verify a fraud proof that it cannot be done within the block-gas limit (the maximum gas that a transaction can consume, at any cost), then fraud can be committed.
+If an attacker manages to make it so costly for the system to verify a fraud proof that it cannot be done within the block-gas limit (the maximum gas that a transaction can consume, at any cost), then there is an opportunity for fraud to be committed.

 Let's assume that an attacker can create colliding keyHashes up to a depth of 160 for every element to be proven.
 This would be extremely computationally expensive -- on the same order as finding distinct private keys with colliding bitcoin/ethereum addresses.
 In this case, calldata+import+query+update would take around 800k gas for each value.
 At the time of this writing, the gas block limit is 12.5m, which suggests that around 15 of these worst-case scenario values could be verified.
 In order to leave a very wide security margin, this suggests that fraud-proof systems should try to use 15 or fewer values for each unit of verification (assuming other gas costs are negligible).